thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 }
 ```

-Since CSS 3 properties are not well supported in older versions of Internet Explorer, use CSS 3 properties only for
-non-essential design details.
-Work with the designer to determine if fallback support is necessary, and document
-decisions for the client.
+Since CSS 3 properties are not well supported in older versions of Internet Explorer, use CSS 3 properties only for non-essential design details.
+Work with the designer to determine if fallback support is necessary, and document decisions for the client.

 ### Disallowed Properties & Values

 Do not use IE-proprietary styling (such as filters or expressions).

 Refrain from using !important.
 The !important declaration is a hint that other CSS is overly specific.
-Rewrite any
-CSS where you think that !important is necessary, unless there are extenuating circumstances such as unmodifiable,
+Rewrite any CSS where you think that !important is necessary, unless there are extenuating circumstances such as unmodifiable, third-party code.
-third-party code.

 ## Tools & Libraries

 ### Preprocessors

-TBI will be incorporating Sass as a common CSS development tool.
-Build Kit deliverables will not include Sass files
-unless requested by the client.
+Think Brownstone will be incorporating Sass as a common CSS development tool.
+Build Kit deliverables will optionally include Sass if requested by the client.

 We will use the .scss syntax for Sass files

 http://sass-lang.com/

 We won't use vendor mixin libraries (Compass, Bourbon, etc).
-Instead we will write our own mixins or extract the best of what's useful from a library and include it in our own stylesheets.
+Instead we will write our own mixins or extract the best of what's useful from a library and include it in our own style sheets.

 ### Browser Resets (Normalize)

 Use the latest copy of normalize.css as the starter CSS for any project.
-Do not use reset.css unless a client requests
+Do not use reset.css unless a client requests it.
-it.

 http://necolas.github.io/normalize.css/

-Use other open source libraries at the client's request, or after discussion with the TBI UI Dev team.
+Use other open source libraries at the client's request, or after discussion with the Think Brownstone UI Development team.

 ## Format & Style

 ### Formatting for Readability

 Each rule in a CSS file will occupy multiple lines, unless the rule contains a single declaration.
-For readability, place
-each property on its own line and indent to standard spacing (one tab space).
+For readability, place each property on its own line and indent to standard spacing (one tab space).

 Spaces should be used between:

 * a rule's final selector and the opening curly brace of the declaration
 * each value in a declaration
 * a declaration's colon and value
+* after a comma, in comma-separated property values

 There should be no space between a declaration's value and the closing semicolon.